LVIV: HOW 24 HOURS TURNED INTO 80

 24 hours before arriving in Lviv, Ukraine; I purchased a last minute spur of the moment train ticket, packed my bags, traveled to the train station, got on the train only to realize I forgotten my passport (thank goodness I noticed before departure, that would have been VERY embarrassing if I realized at border patrol that I didn't have my passport).
 I got off the train, went home, grabbed my passport, purchased a new ticket (bus this time around) to Lviv, and sat on the bus for 14 straight hours before arriving at this unique town that sucked me in enough to stay there for longer than originally planned.

-25 minutes later I stumbled into the Rynok Square (a UNESCO World Heritage Site), and boy was I surprised and joyed to see such a beautiful area.
+25 minutes later I stumbled into the Rynok Square (a UNESCO World Heritage Site), and boy was I surprised and joyed to see such a beautiful area with many things to do.
 I literally felt like I crossed the diving line into Eastern Europe.
 Cobble stones, beautiful pastel colored buildings, coffee shops, bars, greenery, beautiful churches, and my hostel (Hollywood Hostel) nearby.
 I was excited to be staying near the center where everything is centralized, and looked so much more beautiful than where I was dropped off at.

 Where to eat

 After checking into my hostel I met a fellow Canadian and German that wanted to get food.
 We went over to Puzata Hata a traditional Ukrainian buffet.
 It reminded me of Milk Bars from Polish communist eras.
 The seating was cafeteria like and you just pointed at the food you wanted.
 Different traditional dishes served included borsch, cherry dumplings, assortments of veggies, traditional salads, meats, and fish.

 Want to know how I make money to travel?

 Click here to learn how you too can start your own business.